Organizations

 • poor quality photographs

-• low-level financial documents like receipts
+• low-level financial documents like receipts and invoices

-• unused items like empty ledgers
+• unused items like blank ledgers

 • published books and religious texts